Savor the Sear: Pan-Seared Scallops

 Pan-Seared Scallops Is a Birthday Tradition In My Home

-So, in my home, it’s typically celebrated around a meal.
+So, in my home, it’s typically celebrated around a meal, not a birthday cake.

-Make Sharing A Meal A Part of Your Birthday Celebration
+Make Pan-Seared Scallops A Part of Your Birthday Celebration

 Whatever you choose to prepare and serve, your tradition of sharing a meal around the home table will stand the test of time.